Dhruvpatel2491/TAI-tutor-ai/README.md

 This repo includes a small pytest suite under `backend/test_server.py` and top-level `test/` tests.
 Typical dev flow:

 1. Start backend: `python backend/server.py` (or set `BACKEND_PORT` env)

+    - If you don't want to run Ollama for tests, set `MOCK_LLM_ECHO=1` in the same environment before starting the server.

-2. In another shell (with the same virtualenv) run:
+1. In another shell (with the same virtualenv) run:

 ```bash
 pytest -q
 ```

 Notes about tests:

 - Tests assume Ollama is running or that LLM network calls are mocked.
 Use request mocking (e.g., `requests-mock`) or monkeypatch to run tests without Ollama.

 ## Troubleshooting